yangliuy/LDAGibbsSampling/README.md

     Liu Yang, Minghui Qiu, Swapna  Gottipati, Feida Zhu, Jing Jiang, Huiping Sun and Zhong Chen.
 CQARank: Jointly Model Topics and Expertise in Community Question Answering.
 In Proceedings of the 22nd ACM International Conference on Information and Knowledge Management (CIKM 2013).  (http://dl.acm.org/citation.cfm?id=2505720)

-    If you use this model implementation, please consider to cite this paper.
+    If you use this model implementation, please cite this paper.

 4. We will also release more open source code for topic models in https://github.com/yangliuy.